ES2Spring2019-ComputinginEngineering/final-project-emma-rene-final-project/README.md

 ## Features
 We used techniques including importing and translating data from csv files, using nearest neighbor classification and 3D k-means clustering, graphing on a 3D plot, and analyzing the data.
 ## Useful Links
-You can find more information about the historic maritime disasters we used for our datasets at the links below.
+You can find more information about the background and statistics of the historical maritime disasters we used for our datasets at the links below.

 - [Golden Gate background](http://www.aquaticsportsadventures.com/Articles/Misc/SSGoldenGate/SSGoldenGate.html)
 - [Titanic facts and statistics](https://www.ultimatetitanic.com/facts-statistics/)